 The cooked yolks hold up well to freezing, the egg whites not so much.

 Once thawed, the egg whites are nasty.
 Just plain nasty.

 When thawed, the egg whites release a lot of water and become rubbery, tough, and chewy.

 So while you can freeze hard-boiled eggs, I wouldn’t do it unless you wanted to save the yolk.

 If you had some hard-boiled eggs that needed to be eaten or frozen, here’s what I would do.

-Eat the egg whites as a snack or chop them up in a salad.
-Then, freeze the egg yolks only.
+You can eat the egg whites as a snack or chop them up in a salad.
+Then, you can freeze the egg yolks only.